-- Every record made or received in connection with CSCF business. - All CSCF board members and CSCF employees must permit inspection and copying of public records. - NOT limited to traditional written documents. - Includes texts and emails made or received in connection with official business. - Includes YouTube videos, Facebook posts, tapes, photographs, videos
+- Every record made or received in connection with CSCF business. - All CSCF board members and CSCF employees must permit inspection and copying of public records. - NOT limited to traditional written documents. - Includes texts and emails made or received in connection with official business. - Includes YouTube videos, Facebook and Instagram posts.